IamCathal/lunchMoneyN26/README.md

 | `N26_DEVICE_TOKEN`   | A random UUIDV4.
 Can easily be generated [here](https://www.uuidgenerator.net/)      |
 | `LUNCHMONEY_TOKEN`   | API token to access your lunch money account which can be retrieved [here](https://my.lunchmoney.app/developers)      |
 | `API_PORT`   | API port to be used when in webserver mode     |

+## Security

+* How can I trust this if I have to give it my login details for N26?

+When using this project in either as a webserver or locally your login credentials only need to be persisted through a `.env` file thats saved locally.
+The [Guitmz/n26](https://github.com/guitmz/n26) package (outside of ensuring they're set) is the only piece of code that accesses them when it interacts with N26.
+I've gone through every line of that codebase myself and you should too.
+I'm not planning on updating many dependencies without checking all changes again.
+Please also read all of the code in this project while you're at it.
+The backend is quite simple (just uses gorilla mux for hosting a webserver) on purpose.